rcmaniac25/stethoscope/Docs/Tasks.md

     - Needs to support multiple sources (so there may be logs from same time but different log files), and how to query through that
     - How much metadata do we want? (log file names, sources, etc.)
     - Can we parse sub-logs?
 Like, running an inner process that makes it's own logs (different style, different functions, etc.)... but it outputs to the same log handler.
 End result: all the logs show up as "myLogHandler: {sublog}"
+	- How can we handle log-level structures?
+As in, some loggers can have a single log line and still write when a function started and when it ended.
+Knowing something like that would mean that instead of needing to guess at the start and end of a function, or requiring a templeted system, I can just look at a log and say "start and end" and move on.
 - Doc and UT work (any areas to catch up on for these?)
 - Streaming logs (use a sliding window or similar so we can discard what we don't care about... but what don't we care about?)
     - Are we sure we want to discard?
 What happens if someone searches for something we don't have?
 We don't want to read everything every time.